alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // Requests are sent while Map traverses the list.
 ```

 `List.Map` is still just applying the supplied function according to the list's traversal policy.
-The difference is that invoking `FetchCurrentPrice` now sends a request.
-If traversal is eager, the requests happen eagerly, and if one request throws, later product IDs are not reached.
-The method still looks like an ordinary function returning `decimal`, but calling it sends a request and observes external state not fully described by its arguments.
-A later call may observe a new price, consume quota, fail transiently, or be throttled, so replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` is no longer harmless in the same way.
+The difference is that invoking `FetchCurrentPrice` sends a request, so eager traversal sends requests eagerly and a thrown exception stops later product IDs.

+The method still looks like an ordinary function returning `decimal`, but invoking it sends a request and observes external state not fully described by its arguments.
+A later call may observe a new price, consume quota, fail transiently, or be throttled.
+Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides work that already happened, which is why the host abstraction's invocation rule becomes significant.
 Repeating, reordering, or stopping invocation partway through can change what happens, even when later steps do not explicitly take earlier results as inputs.

-Although these types all provide a map-shaped operation, `Map` does not imply one universal execution strategy. `List.Map` invokes the function immediately for each element in list order, `Maybe<T>.Map` invokes it zero or one time, `Result<TSuccess, TError>.Map` invokes it only on the success path, and the `IO<T>.Map` in this article defers it until the resulting `IO` is run. `Map` is the functor operation; `Pure` and `FlatMap` provide the monadic structure, but neither set of laws requires eager or deferred evaluation.
-The implementation and host language determine when and how often the function runs.
-For pure functions, different invocation policies usually change work rather than meaning; with effectful functions, they change which effects occur and what remains completed after a failure.
+These types all provide a map-shaped operation, but `Map` does not imply one execution strategy. `List.Map` runs immediately for each element, `Maybe<T>.Map` runs zero or one time, `Result<TSuccess, TError>.Map` runs only on the success path, and this article's `IO<T>.Map` defers execution until the resulting `IO` runs.
+For pure functions those policies mostly change work; for effectful ones they change which effects occur and what remains completed after a failure.

-`IO<T>` addresses this by representing the operation as a suspended computation that is itself a pure value, so the program can compose it before any effect happens and decide later how it runs.
+That is why `IO<T>` helps: it represents the operation as a pure, first-class suspended computation that can be composed before any effect happens.

 ## From an immediate result to a suspended computation

 The effectful price lookup is still a function we want to compose with other steps.
-The difficulty is that a function returning `decimal` can produce that value only after sending the request.
-By the time a larger program receives the result, the effect has already happened, so the surrounding code cannot still choose how to combine, traverse, or delay that work.
+The problem is that a function returning `decimal` can produce that value only after sending the request, so by the time a larger program receives the result the effect has already happened. `IO<T>` is a value representing a computation which, when run, may perform effects and eventually returns a `T`.
 Returning `IO<decimal>` keeps the work suspended long enough to compose first and run later.

-To compose the operation before performing it, the function can instead return a suspended computation:
+So the signature changes:

 ```text
 (IRemotePriceApi, string) -> decimal